-Which color Galaxy Watch Active 2 should you choose?
+Which color Galaxy Watch Active 2 looks best on your wrist?

-Less than a year after the release of the Galaxy Watch Active, we're about to receive a new-and-improved second edition.
-It boasts some exciting new features, like optional LTE connectivity, an electrocardiogram feature for detecting irregular heartbeat, and much more.
-There are six watch colors to choose from, but which one is best for you?
+The Galaxy Watch 4 may be the new kid on the block, but the Samsung Galaxy Watch Active 2 still stands its ground.
+It boasts some exciting features like optional LTE connectivity, an electrocardiogram sensor for detecting irregular heartbeats, and much more.
+When weighing what color Galaxy Watch Active 2 you should buy, there are six shades to choose from, but which is best for you?
+Here's our list so you can decide.

 - Unique yet subtle: Aluminum Aqua Black